Ruby's Reading Guide

 by Francis Bacon

 [[Bacon continues on from the discussion of Idols of the Mind.
-Demonstration might be interpret simply as experiment, but is likely closer to meaning of Aristotle's demonstrations: a scientific deduction where one moves from premises in which one has high confidence to new conclusions.]]
+Demonstration might be interpreted simply as experiment, but is likely closer to meaning of Aristotle's demonstrations: a scientific deduction where one moves from premises in which one has high confidence to new conclusions.]]

 69. But the idols have defences and strongholds, namely defective demonstrations; and the demonstrations we have in dialectics do little except make •the world a slave to •human thought, and make human thought a slave to •words.
 Demonstrations are indeed incipient philosophies and sciences: how good or bad a demonstration is determines how good or bad will be the system of philosophy and the thoughts that follow it.
 Now the demonstrations that we use in our whole process of getting from the •senses and •things to •axioms and conclusions are defective and inappropriate.
 This process has four parts, with a fault in each of them.
 (1) The impressions of the senses itself are faulty, for the senses omit things and deceive us.
 Their omissions should be made up for, and their deceptions corrected.
 (2) Notion are abstracted badly from the impressions of the senses, and are vague and confused where they should be definite and clearly bounded.